 When I’m not behind the camera or editing behind a screen...

-You can find me painting with my daughter, going for family walks, crafting, trying new foods or listening to audio books.
+You can find me painting with my daughters, going for family walks, crafting, trying new foods or listening to audio books.